Pelvic floor exercises help to strengthen the muscles of your pelvic floor. These come under great strain in pregnancy and childbirth.

-Squeezing while you cough or sneeze helps to avoid accidentally leaking pee.
+Squeezing while you cough or sneeze helps you to avoid accidentally leaking pee.
 As you breathe in to cough or sneeze, quickly tighten your pelvic floor muscles.
-Keep squeezing while you cough or squeeze.
+Keep squeezing while you cough or sneeze.

 Why pelvic floor exercises are so important - HSE mychild.ie

 Common mistakes when trying to exercise your pelvic floor muscles include:

 - clenching your bum muscles - your bum should not move much when you are doing the exercises

 - sucking in your tummy – a gentle tension below the naval is fine but anything more than this is not helpful

 - not relaxing the muscles between squeezes

 - holding your breath - try counting out loud while squeezing to avoid this